Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 The statewide Colorado C-PACE program was launched by Colorado’s New Energy Improvement District (NEID), which was created by the Colorado Legislature in 2014.
 In 2015 NEID, through a competitive bidding process, selected Sustainable Real Estate Solutions, Inc. (SRS) to be the Colorado C-PACE program administrator.

-Visit the Participating Counties page of this website for a current list of Counties participating in the Colorado C-PACE program.
-Colorado C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple “opt-in” resolution.
-Feel free to email us at email@example.com if you have questions about getting your county to join Colorado C-PACE.
+Visit the Participating Counties page for a current list of counties participating in the Colorado C-PACE program.
+Colorado C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple opt-in resolution.
+Email email@example.com if you have questions about getting your county to join Colorado C-PACE.

-No. Colorado C-PACE uses private capital to fund every project.
-Visit the Capital Providers page of this website for a current list of capital providers participating in the Colorado C-PACE program.
+No. Colorado C-PACE uses private capital to fund projects.
+Visit the Capital Providers page for a current list of capital providers participating in the Colorado C-PACE program.
 The costs to administer the program is paid by program participants through a Program Administration fee that is included in the total cost of each project.